 It appears that those who accepted the invitation of The Beneficence were immediately and destructively uploaded in some manner (examination of the sites where disappearances occurred confirmed the presence of residue consistent with the disassembly of sophonts).
 This technorapture was not particularly disruptive to society, as it appears only a small percentage of beings took up the offer.
 Most sophonts were highly sceptical of the claims of the message, or frankly uninterested in pursuing the path laid out by Beneficence.
 The exception to this was the remaining Federation Beneficents, who almost to a person joined the technorapture.

 The timing and extent of the Annunciation has been an area of investigation for a few researchers interested in unexplained phenomena.
 The time the Annunciation was received on the various worlds of the Federation was fairly simultaneous, though there were variances, sometimes of mere seconds and sometimes of years.
 To accomplish this, either the message must have been sent out years (sometimes centuries) before and set to be received by sophonts in the many systems at the same time, or it must have travelled supraluminally.
 This hypothesis is considered by many to be patently absurd.
-Complicating the matter is the extent of the message.
-It appears that when researchers enquire, all civilizations contacted since that time, including colonies in the Outer Volume and xenosophonts, have records of the Annunciation, and in long lived beings even memories of the event.
+Complicating the matter is the reach of the message.
+It appears that when researchers enquire, a significant number of colonies in the Outer Volumes and even some xenosophonts appear to have a record of the Annunciation, and many long lived beings have vivid memories of the event.
 It is not apparent how this could have been, though some theories cite the early access to the Taurus Network of wormholes as perhaps one reason (implying that there were even further connections that The Beneficence hid and used for emself).
 Others believe that the whole of Terragen civilization may be infected with a memetic virus of some sort, and that upon contact with virgin civilizations, records are rewritten and false memories implanted that give the appearance of simultaneity and universality to the Annunciation.
 Why and how The Beneficence would have done such a thing is rarely explained.
 Also unexplained is why such a manipulation has not been discovered in the eight millennia since the event, though some speculate that the same method that implants false memories of the Annunciation also mask memories of any signs of the tampering.
 To this day the Beneficence Annunciation remains one of Terragen space's most enduring (if minor) enigmas.

-The Early Federation The newly formed Federation over the next centuries would reach out to the far flung interstellar colonies, establishing the first true interstellar polity.
+The newly formed Federation over the next centuries would reach out to the far-flung interstellar colonies, establishing the first true interstellar empire.
 Beneficent adventurers and their descendants welcomed their Solsys co-religionists, and a loose interstellar association of Beneficents flowered.
 Beneficents maintained their close affiliation with the Federation, serving as representatives and often taking positions in the bureaucracy.
 Beneficents also were often involved with charitable works.

 With the silence that fell upon Gamma Leporis, a number of adventurous megacorps and private interests attempted to claim the system as their own.
 All of these early missions failed.
 At the time this was commonly ascribed to something the Exodus Beneficence must have left behind.
 Later evidence would suggest that an ahuman ai of Diamond Belt lineage had simply beaten the others to the system and destroyed any competition.
 In any event, during the early 2000's Gamma Leporis became a no-go zone on par with the nearby Daedalus system.